-- expenses that are incidental to the acquisition and disposal of an investment are charged to capital; and - expenses are charged to the special distributable reserve where a connection with the maintenance or enhancement of the value of the investments can be demonstrated.
-In this respect, the investment management fee and performance fee have been allocated 20% to revenue and 80% to the special distributable reserve to reflect the Company's investment policy and prospective income and capital growth.
+- expenses that are incidental to the acquisition and disposal of an investment are charged to capital; - expenses are charged to the special distributable reserve where a connection with the maintenance or enhancement of the value of the investments can be demonstrated.
+In this respect, the investment management fee and performance fee have been allocated 20% to revenue and 80% to the special distributable reserve to reflect the Company's investment policy and prospective income and capital growth; and - share issue costs are charged to the share premium account.